Country advisors

 Dr Mohammed Omer Ahmed Altohami

-Dr Mohammed Altohami is a haematologist working at University Hospitals of Leicester NHS Trust, with special interest in diagnostic and general haematology, HLH, CLL and myeloma.
-Dr Altohami completed his undergraduate medical training at University of Khartoum in 2009.
-He was appointed as teaching assistant in the department of pathology, based on his outstanding academic performance.
+Dr Mohammed Altohami is a haematologist working at University Hospitals of Leicester NHS Trust, UK, with special interest in diagnostic and general haematology, HLH, CLL and myeloma.
+Dr Altohami completed his undergraduate medical training at University of Khartoum, Sudan, in 2009.
+He was appointed as a teaching assistant in the Department of Pathology, based on his outstanding academic performance.
 He started pathology training in late 2010 and entered the pathology specialist register at Sudan Medical Specialisation Board (SMB) in 2014.
-Since then he continued to work and train in laboratory and clinical haematology.
+Since then, he has continued to work and train in laboratory and clinical haematology.
 He is actively engaged in clinical practice, education and research.
-His objective is to promote pathology education, training and practice in Sudan, and to strengthen the ties, collaborative work, and exchange of expertise between Sudan and the College.
+His objective is to promote pathology education, training and practice in Sudan, and to strengthen the ties, collaborative work and the exchange of expertise between Sudan and the College.

 South East Asia